therne/errorist/README.md

 }
 ```

-> Note that `errorist.Wrapf` is just option specifier for errorist; it cannot be used solely.
+> Note that `errorist.Wrapf` is just an option specifier for errorist; it cannot be used solely.
-If you want to just wrap errors, you may use [pkg/errors](http://github.com/pkg/errors) or `fmt.Errorf` with `%w` pattern added in Go 1.13.
+If you want to just wrap errors, you can use [pkg/errors](http://github.com/pkg/errors) or `fmt.Errorf` with `%w` pattern added in Go 1.13.

 ## Recovering from Panics

-errorist provides panic recovery functions that can be used together with `defer`.
+errorist provides panic recovery functions that can be used with `defer`.

 ```go
 wg, ctx := errgroup.WithContext(context.Background())